Skip to main content

 Quick answer

 Yes — window tinting remains one of the most attractive aftermarket-services businesses to enter in 2026.
-The combined U.S. paint and glass protection services market (window film + ceramic + PPF) is approximately $4B, with window film services growing 5%+ annually and premium segments growing faster — PPF at 6.7% CAGR and ceramic coating at 8.4% CAGR.
+The combined U.S. paint and glass protection services market (window film + ceramic + PPF) is approximately $4B, with window film services growing 5%+ annually and premium segments growing faster — PPF at strong CAGR and ceramic coating at strong CAGR.
 Margins are strong (62%+ gross on auto tint, 70%+ on ceramic).
 Demand is recession-resistant.
 The competitive structure is fragmented (~70% independents) which favors operators with structural cost advantages.
 The single best business answer is: yes, particularly with a supplier-integrated franchise model.

 The short answer